section-engineering-education/engineering-education/articles/implementing-mvvm-architecture-in-android-using-kotlin/index.md

 4. Download the start code from [here](https://github.com/WanjaMIKE/MVVMExample)

 #### The goal of the tutorial
 By the end of this tutorial, you will create an app that takes input and displays it on a recycler view.
-A screenshot of the app is shown below.
+Below is the screenshot of the app.

 ### Step 1 – Launching Android Studio.
 Launch Android Studio and create a new project, as shown below.
 Make sure that you select Kotlin as your preferred programming language.
 If you do not have Android Studio, you can install it from [here](https://developer.android.com/studio?gclid=Cj0KCQiA7qP9BRCLARIsABDaZzieBJWjBnokDdH6b0gQchoqudRXNohAGp_noSqALLuSlYuwA6EB5T4aAntwEALw_wcB&gclsrc=aw.ds)